RenaShahMSFT/AzureFilesVPN/README.md

   ![how to generate certs](/images/generatecertpowershell.png)

+This powershell script will generate self-signed root and client certificates.

+>> NOTE
+>> In case you are using an enterprise root certificate, modify the script accordingly and execute.

+>> NOTE
+>> Client cert needs to be installed on every connecting client.
+You can either install the same client cert (after it is created from the root cert as done in the script above) by exporting it, or create one for each client.

 ## Step 2 - Deploy ARM Template to create VNet and P2S VPN Gateway
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FRenaShahMSFT%2FAzureFilesVPN%2Fmaster%2Fazuredeploy.json" target="_blank">